pureskillgg/docs/docs/datascience/old/cs2/csds/README.md

 - **Did you collect the data from the individuals in question directly, or obtain it via third parties or other sources?**
-  PureSkill.gg users must create an account on PureSkill.gg and connect to Steam or FACEIT APIs from which we download the CS:GO demo files.
+  PureSkill.gg users must create an account on PureSkill.gg and connect to Steam or FACEIT APIs from which we download the CS2 demo files.
   The user must either login to FACEIT or provide a unique, non-public key to connect to Steam.
   Both connections can be revoked at any time.

 - **Were the individuals in question notified about the data collection?**
-  We must collect a user's CS:GO demo files to provide our services, and they agree to this in the PureSkill.gg [Terms of Service].
+  We must collect a user's CS2 demo files to provide our services, and they agree to this in the PureSkill.gg [Terms of Service].
   There is data for players that did not agree to our terms of service.
   Since the processed data we are providing here do not contain anything identifiable